tcsavage/lazy-compiler/README.md

 Backends:

+* *-bi* - Interpreter.
+Generates and interprets GCode, printing the final value only.
 * *-biv* - Interpreter (verbose).
 Generates and interprets GCode, printing each state as it goes.
 * *-bviac* - Generate C code (from GCode).
 Requires `RTS.h` and must be compiled with `RTS.c`.
 * *-bpp* - Pretty print core code.